kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 ## Strategies and Recommendations
 - If a certain action by a system causes a negative effect but the action should be preserved, subject the system to a “counterforce”—a reverse action that cancels the negative effect.
 - Consider dividing a system into parts so that the undesired action that produces a negative effect, and the desired action compensate each other.
-- Change the environment of your system in such a way that the environment itself introduce such a “counter-” or “compensation” force.
+- Change the environment of your system in such a way that the environment itself introduces such a “counter-” or “compensation” force.
 - Merge two systems, which deliver opposite functions (actions), together
 ### Examples
 - Cache expiration